Sowmya8233/fresherebatch-oct16/README.txt

-This is an README file add
+This is an README file .
+this is the js file